oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/build-aiagent/build-aiagent.md

 ## Task 3: Add and Configure the AI Agent

-1. In the AI Agents card, click **Add** .
+1. In the Agents card, click **Add** .
 The Create agent panel is displayed.

 2. Configure required fields for your agent and Click **Create**
     - Name: Name for your AI Agent.
 Example: Expense Agent
     - Identifier: Auto generated
     - Thinking Pattern: Select the **Thinking pattern** created in the previous Task.

-3. Configure your Agent Role, Guidelines and Tools.
+3. Configure your Agent Role, Guidelines, Prompt template and Tools.

     a.  **Role:** You are an expense report analyst.